Cleveland on edge after child fatally shot, 5 teens hurt

 "We don't know exactly what spurred this or what happened, but you know, definitely our hearts go out to the family of the victims here," Williams said.
 "All we have are juveniles on foot.
 They fired shots and they took off running."

 One of the victims was shot in the head and was being treated at University Hospital, police said.
-The others were at the hospital for gunshot wounds to the groin, leg and torso.
+The others suffered gunshot wounds to the groin, leg or torso.

 No arrests have been made in connection with the shooting.
-NBC affiliate WKYC said the suspects were wearing either black- or dark-colored hoodies at the time of the shooting.
+NBC affiliate WKYC said the suspects were wearing either black- or dark-colored hoodies.

 Local activists planned to hold a vigil and a rally for peace Saturday night in the intersection where the shooting occurred.

-Cleveland Mayor Frank Jackson encouraged anyone with information about the shooting to call crimestoppers.
+Cleveland Mayor Frank Jackson encouraged anyone with information about to call Crime Stoppers.

 "We know that as things happen out on the street there's a lot of conversation," he said.
 "We'd like to have as much information as we can get in order to find who did this."